---

 The Government of Uganda portal, with useful links.

-Uganda Globalis Page
+Uganda Maps Page

 Uganda Telecommunications and Broadband Reports

 Uganda was one of the first countries in sub-Saharan Africa to gain full Internet connectivity.
 Both fixed-line operators, Uganda Telecom and MTN Uganda offer a range of data services including ISDN, ADSL and local and international leased lines.
 Several Internet Service Providers are offering wireless broadband access.
-A new competition framework will liberalise VoIP Internet telephony completely, creating additional opportunities for them.

 See summary and table of contents

 Peace and radical economic reforms have transformed Uganda into one of the fastest-growing economies on the African continent.
 The entry of a second national operator and three mobile networks has revolutionised the telecoms sector.
-All market segments are experiencing strong growth, while total teledensity is still low at less than 9%.

 See report table of contents and publication details